 Several times, the monster turned and began walking away.
-But on each instance of this, the noise of footsteps and rustling foliage caused him to excitedly turn aback toward the source of the disturbance, whereupon he found nothing of notice and had suddenly forgotten his purpose.
+But on each instance of this, the noise of footsteps and rustling foliage caused him to excitedly turn again toward the source of the disturbance, whereupon he found nothing of notice and had suddenly forgotten his purpose.

-Entranced by his own mere mention of the valley's natural foodstuffs, he closed his eyes and thought about how the pancake-batter spigot never runs dry, and how well the salt-begonias complement the peppercorn-stalks, and how the baked-potato tree so conveniently droops over the butter pond.
-He took in deep whiffs, smelling all of these ingredients, as well as the great many other ones which the valley offered... as well as one which it did not:
+Entranced by his own mere mention of the canyon's natural foodstuffs, he closed his eyes and thought about how the pancake-batter spigot never runs dry, and how well the salt-begonias complement the peppercorn-stalks, and how the baked-potato tree so conveniently droops over the butter pond.
+He took in deep whiffs, smelling all of these ingredients, as well as the great many other ones which the canyon offered... as well as one which it did not:

 "Meat!?" the creature exclaimed.
 "Why, I did catch wind of a rare morsel, to-day!
 But it was five-and-a-half minutes ago, when I noticed the meat-creature descending hither.
 Whatever became of it?"

 Still with his eyes closed and now relying not one bit on his sense of sight, he sniffed the air in every direction, actively seeking the quarry in question through scent alone.

 "It was here... and still is!" the creature bellowed between deep, deliberate breaths.
 "Alive.
 Male.
 Not an animal.
 Nor exactly an Ozite, either.
 Getting farther away.
 Running!
 Climbing!"